telerik/ajax-docs/controls/htmlchart/functionality/axes/date-axis-base-unit-steps.md

 # Date Axis Base Unit Steps

-This help article illustrates how to configure the step of categories for a date axis in the [ASP NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx).
+This help article illustrates how to configure the step of categories for a date axis in the [ASP.NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx).

 You can control the step through which the categories will be plotted for all or particular base units through the **BaseUnitStep**/**EnableBaseUnitStepAuto** properties and the **AutoBaseUnitSteps** tag.